McLaren

 Cadillac

-Perez suffered contact with Albon in FP1 and lost further time after floor repairs, finishing FP2 down the order (FP1 P19, 1:34.221; FP2 P20, 1:33.689).
-Bottas had a trouble-free day relative to his teammate (FP1 P20, 1:34.490; FP2 P18, 1:32.615) and felt upgrades gave added load and stability.
-Executive Engineer Pat Symonds said small upgrades are settling in and the team aims to climb the midfield.
+Perez endured contact with Albon in FP1 and spent more time in repairs, ending Friday down the order (FP1 P19, 1:34.221; FP2 P20, 1:33.689).
+Bottas had a relatively clean day (FP1 P20, 1:34.490; FP2 P18, 1:32.615) and said recent upgrades added load and stability.
+Executive Engineer Pat Symonds said small upgrades are settling and the team aims to climb the midfield.

 Aston Martin